johnbenac/movementengineer/README.md

 2. Open `index.html` in your browser, or run a static server (for example, `npx http-server .`) and navigate to the hosted URL.

 ### Movement data
 Bundled datasets live in `movements/*-data.js`.
+You can also organize a movement into its own subdirectory (for example, `movements/reknit/charter-data.js`) and the tooling will discover it.
 The manifest at `movements/manifest.js` ensures the browser loads each dataset.
-When you add or rename datasets, regenerate the manifest with:
+When you add, move, or rename datasets, regenerate the manifest with:

 ```bash
 node scripts/generate-movement-manifest.js